You want to know if your website is contributing to your business the best that it can. And if it’s not, you need to know where you can improve it.

 When you want an analytics program that everyone can easily understand

 Google Analytics is also hard to use for those without deep technical expertise.
+And it’s not getting any better with the switch to Google Analytics 4.
 Users, such as writers on your content team, avoid it even when they can benefit from understanding performance data.
 Online publisher Slate realized this when it wanted to get everyone on its team aligned around the goal of engaging readers to build a loyal audience.
 To do this, it needed audience data to be more accessible to product managers, journalists, and analysts.
 Its answer was to use a dedicated content analytics platform, Parse.ly.

 When you want data that Google Analytics just doesn’t offer